-4. BIGAMY
+BIGAMY

-Grounds for divorce based on bigamy exist when at the time of your marriage, either you were or your wife was still legally married to someone else.
+Grounds for divorce based on bigamy exist when at the time of your marriage, either you were, or your wife was still legally married to someone else.
 In certain circumstances this also qualifies your marriage for an annulment instead of a divorce.
 You should discuss your specific case with your attorney to determine which option is best for you.
+Divorce due to felony conviction requires that a spouse be convicted of a felony and sentenced to serve two years or more in jail in order for the innocent spouse to obtain a divorce based on the felony conviction.